 When you shop for a new car, what do you do first?
-If you’re like most people, you start by looking for the car itself.
-You compare models, go on test drives, and decide exactly what model and options you want.
-I like to start with Edmunds.com to do as much research as possible on the cars I’m considering.
+If you’re like most people, your car-buying process starts with looking for the car itself.
+You compare models on sites like Edmunds.com, go on test drives, and decide exactly what model and options you want.
 Then, once you’ve found the car of your dreams, you sit down with the dealer to negotiate a loan.

 To avoid this situation, you need to separate loan shopping from car shopping.
 This allows you to look for the best deal on a car loan the same way you would for a mortgage or home equity loan: by going to multiple lenders, comparing rates, and choosing the best deal.
 Shopping for your car loan this way this could save you hundreds or even thousands of dollars over the life of the loan.

-Keep these tips in mind to get the best deal on your next new car.
+Keep these tips in mind to get the best deal on your next new vehicle.

 1. Look Into Financing First